 As much as some service providers offer unlimited calling packages, others will charge a flat rate for a certain number of minutes per day.
 For example, they will charge a flat rate for 1,000 minutes per user, per month.
 Once you exceed these allocations, you will be charged according to a variable or fixed rate-per-minute.
 Therefore, if your company has many team members, you may end up with shocking bills.

-Commonly known as IP PBX, on-premise phone systems resemble traditional PBX systems since they reside at a particular location.
+Commonly known as IP PBX, on-premise Cloud-Based Phone Systems resemble traditional PBX systems since they reside at a particular location.
 They can be installed in a phone closet or in a computer equipment room.
 The signaling is conducted via an IP phone, which is then routed to the IP PBX server through a LAN.

 - Lower costs over time